hoanhan101/blockchain-db/README.md

 - `get_transaction_ids(self)`

 ### `blockchain_db_server.py`
-Server as a web page using `Flask`.
+This file use `Flask` to server as a web page.

-### APIs
+### Available endpoints
+- Drop the database and create a genesis block: `/reset`
+- Mine a number of blocks over network: `/mine/<int:number>`
 - View the full BlockChain: `/view/chain`
 - View some number of last mined blocks: `/view/last_blocks/<int:number>`
 - View the last mined block: `/view/last_block`
 - View the genesis block: `/view/genesis_block`
 - View a specific block: `/view/block/<int:number>`
 - View top numbers of blocks for a given state:`/view/top/<int:number>/<string:state>`
-- Mine a block over network: `/mine`
-- Docker WIP: `/init`

 ## Docker
 - Work in process

 ## How to test
+#### Option 1: With networking.
+- Start `blockchain_db_server.py` as a starting web page.
+- Go to `/reset` to create a genesis block.
+This endpoints can also be used to drop the database and start over whenever you want to.
+- Mine some blocks at `/mine/<int:number>`
+- Use available `/view` endpoints as mentioned above for visualization.

+#### Option 2: Without networking.
-- Use `blockchain_db_test.py` to create an instance of BlockchainDB to mine some blocks.
+- Start `blockchain_db_test.py` to create an instance of BlockchainDB to mine some blocks.
-- Create a genesis block first, can uncomment and execute line 42 `self.generate_genesis_block()` in `blockchain_db.py` to do the trick. **Remember to uncomment before the second run if you do this!** Otherwise you would not run.
-- *TODO: FInd better way for to handle this.
-Probably along with Docker.*
+- Execute `reset()` only once when you start to drop the old database and create a genesis block.
+- Comment it out after the second run and try to mine some blocks with the testing script.
-- Run `blockchain_db_server.py` to serve as a web page and try out different endpoints.
+- Start `blockchain_db_server.py` to serve as a web page and view the result on the web or just print it our using the console.

+# TODO
+- Dockerize everything
+- Introduce networking with multiple nodes.
+For now, it only works with one node, which is the local host.